predomics/gpredomics/docs/cv.md

    - Sick:    15 (5 Paris, 10 London)
 ```

-The algorithm creates folds that respect proportions without discarding data.
-In extreme cases like this, fold sizes may vary slightly (2 vs 3 samples), but the stratification guarantees that the rare "Class 0 / Batch B" sample is isolated for validation exactly once.
+The algorithm creates folds that respect proportions without discarding data:

 Example with Unbalanced Double Stratification:

 ```
-Consider a "Rare Condition" dataset with 7 samples and stratify_by=batch (3 folds):
+Consider an extreme "Rare Condition" dataset with 7 samples and stratify_by=batch (3 folds):
     Class 0 (Control): 5 samples (4 from Batch A, 1 from Batch B).
     Class 1 (Case): 2 samples (0 from Batch A, 2 from Batch B).